esiddiqui/goidc-proxy/Readme.md

 `goidc-proxy` is an http proxy server that enables OIDC auth for http web-applications & microservices.
-The proxy sits between the http client (e.g a browser) & the upstreams (a webapp frontend, micro-services etc) and enforces that the requests are authenticated; that is, they have an active `goidc-proxy` session, that holds valid OIDC credentials (an OIDC access_token, id_token etc.).
+The proxy sits between the http client (e.g a browser) & the upstreams (webapp frontends, micro-services etc) and enforces that the requests are authenticated; that is, they have an active `goidc-proxy` session, that holds valid OIDC credentials (an OIDC access_token, id_token etc.).
 Only then, the requests are proxied to the configured upstream.
+Only one authorization server can be configured per instance.
+However, multiple backends can be proxied to; thus essentially enabling a Single-SignOn (SSO) solution.
+Currently `goidc-proxy` enforces session manangement.
+As a benefit of that, the upstream web application do not need to worry about it.

+A `/<oidc_mount_pt>/userinfo` endpoint is also exposed by the proxy for the client or the upstream services to fetch authorization information.
+This requires the authorization server being used also exposes an OpenID `/userinfo` endpoint, and corresponding `scopes` were requested during OIDC auth flow for it to return the required information.
+Using that access_token for each session, the `goidc_proxy` can call the `/userinfo` endpoint & return the response so it can be consumed by the client or the upstream.

+## Supported OAuth flows:
 Currently only the authorization-code flow is supported.
 Once the flow is successful, OIDC credentials are stored in a session which is tracked using a cookie.
 The validity of the cookie is synced with the expiry set on the OIDC access_token; After expiry the session is cleared & any new requests are sent to complete the auth flow with the authorization server.

 In addition some basic request rewriting can be done using the `stripPrefix` setting for each route.
 For more details on these settings check the Proxy configuration section below.